Myanmar unity government tells ASEAN no talks until prisoners freed | Law-Order

 The military said it had to seize power because its complaints of fraud in the election were not being addressed by an election commission that deemed the voting fair.
 Pro-democracy protests have taken place in cities and towns across the country since the coup.
 The military has cracked down with lethal force on the protesters, killing more than 750 people, an activist group says.
 Reuters is unable to confirm the casualties as the junta has clamped down on media freedoms and journalists are among the many people who have been detained.

+Protesters marched in support of the NUG in the second city of Mandalay on Wednesday, Myanmar Now media outlet reported.
+There was no report of violence.
 Alarmed by the turmoil in one of its members, ASEAN held a meeting on Saturday in the Indonesian capital with the leader of the junta in a bid to press him to end the crisis.
-ASEAN did not invite a representative of Suu Kyi's ousted government.

 ASEAN leaders said after the meeting they had reached a "five-point consensus" on steps to end violence and promote dialogue between the rival Myanmar sides.
 MORE AIR STRIKES